 And horror is aesthetically revolutionary, too: no other genre combines the real and surreal so regularly, and to such intoxicating effect, from the haunting nightmare landscapes of ‘Nosferatu’ and ‘Frankenstein’ to the explicit art-gore nightmares of Dario Argento and Lucio Fulci.
 It’s also the most democratic genre: inventive low-budget horror movies like ‘The Texas Chain Saw Massacre’, ‘The Evil Dead’ and ‘The Blair Witch Project’ can be every bit as powerful, groundbreaking and – importantly – lucrative as their more pricey and prestigious counterparts.

-After Time Out had conducted polls last year to nail down the 100 best British films and comedy movies, horror seemed the obvious next step.
+After Time Out had conducted polls last year to nail down the 100 best British films and the 100 best comedy movies, horror seemed the obvious next step.
 For one thing, it’s a genre dear to many people’s hearts: like comedy, it has a huge number of ‘specialists’, those who spend their entire careers directing, appearing in or writing exclusively about horror movies.
 That’s perfect for a piece guided entirely by polling, and it’s made for a contributors’ list peopled partly by big names –Roger Corman, Simon Pegg, Guillermo del Toro, Clive Barker, even Alice Cooper – and partly by fanatics, from expert writers like Kim Newman and our own Nigel Floyd, to iconic ‘scream queen’ Sybil Danning, movie-obsessed director Joe Dante, Mexican legend Coffin Joe and ‘Human Centipede’ creator Tom Six.

 It was fascinating to watch the list come together.
 We took top ten lists from each of our contributors, and assigned each of the films a points value – we’ll not reveal our secrets here, but rest assured it was entirely democratic.
 At first, ‘The Texas Chain Saw Massacre’ seemed to be taking an unassailable lead, but in the later stages, ‘The Exorcist’ and ‘The Shining’ started to pull alongside.
 But what was most enjoyable was seeing the real oddball outsiders – the arthouse chillers, the fiendishly inventive lowbrow splatterfests and the genuine underground weirdies – secure their place in the top 100.